moshi4/plot_genome_align_fig/README.md

 # Plot genome alignment figure tool

+> :warning: **I have developed a new python package [pyGenomeViz](https://github.com/moshi4/pyGenomeViz) that enables visualization of genome alignment by progressiveMauve.
+I recommend using that for now.**

 Automated genome alignment figure plot tool using progressiveMauve & genoPlotR.

 Genome alignment figure is output from input genome sequence files.